harsh183/emp-125/template.md

 * Work for 10-15 minutes together, feel free to use paper, whiteboards, online share tools.

-* Use the `jeed` playground on the 125 homepage for the interactive running
+* Use the code playground on the 125 homepage for the interactive running

 ---